Resume Writing For Internship

-If you have prior experience, you should put down in chronological order starting with current or latest job details.
-Key information here include organization name, period you worked for (from – to) and a small paragraph on your role there.
+If you have prior experience, you should put it down in chronological order starting with current or latest job details.
+Key information here includes organization name, period you worked for (from-to), and a small paragraph on your role there.
 You can highlight your achievement at each of the roles by clearly stating your achievement against a goal.
-Eg., if you are a student of Computer Science, you can mention about the project on which you worked in the organization.
+Eg., if you are a student of Computer Science, you can mention the project on which you worked in the organization.

 Many times, students don’t have relevant work experience.
 In such a situation, you can move to Projects section.

 This is an important section where you can showcase some of the work you have done demonstrating your mastery over the skills you mentioned above.
 Students should include the topics that are relevant to the internship and that will help the employer understand how you will perform at their organization.
 In general, students incorporate major/minor projects.

 - Achievements / Honors / Awards / Certifications / Patents / Extracurricular activities